SedulousWorks/SedulousEngine/Documentation/VFS.md

 **`Resource.SourcePath`** is now the mount-relative locator, not an absolute filesystem path.
 Anything reading `resource.SourcePath` and feeding it to `File.*` is broken - use the mount the resource was loaded from instead.
-`PrefabComponentManager.InstantiatePrefab` shows the canonical pattern: parse the URI from `comp.PrefabRef.Path`, look up the mount via `ResourceSystem.GetMount(scheme)`, and read through it.
+`PrefabSpawner.Spawn` shows the canonical pattern: parse the URI, look up the mount via `ResourceSystem.GetMount(scheme)`, and read through it.

 ---